PlanktoScope/proposals/README.md

   and `shortname` is a short name (a few dash-separated words at most).
-  If the pull request is made directly in the repository (rather than being made in a GitHub fork) the name of the Git branch for the pull request should be `NNNN`.
+  If the pull request is made directly in the repository (rather than being made in a GitHub fork) the name of the Git branch for the pull request should be `NNNN-shortname`.
-  The name of the pull request should use the default pull request template for the PlanktoScope proposals repository.
+  The name of the pull request should be `design doc: NNNN-shortname`.

 - The design document should follow [the template](design/TEMPLATE.md).